guohuacao/Introduction-Interactive-Programming-Python/README.md

-## Introduction-Interactive-Programming-Python
+### Introduction-Interactive-Programming-Python

-### This code runs under http://www.codeskulptor.org/ with python 2.7
-### need to copy code to codeskulptor for it to execute
-### most of games using a simplegui library provided by codeskulptor
+All the code run under http://www.codeskulptor.org/ with python 2.7 Need to copy code to codeskulptor for it to execute Some games using a simplegui library provided by codeskulptor

-The class spearated into two sessions, part 1 and part 2.
+The class has two sessions, part 1 and part 2.
 Both were taken at 2015